leinadher/RB01_Airbnb_Barcelona/README.md

 ## 2. Repository structure:

+- 📁 'Archive': contains older versions of the code, as well as drafts for R expressions.
+- 📁 'Assets': holds images embedded in the RMarkdown report.
 - 📁 'Data': contains the data sources used for analysis.
-- 📁 'Assets': holds images embedded in the RMarkdown report.
 - 📁 'Barcelona-AirBnB-Insights_cache': caches some of the plots (especially maps) to speed up the knitting process.
 - 📄 `Barcelona-AirBnB-Insights.Rmd`: the main RMarkdown file for the report.
 - 📄 `Barcelona-AirBnB-Insights.html`: the exported RMarkdown report.